TinkerTools/tinker9/doc/manual/m/key/potent.rst

 .. index:: ANGLE

-This keyword provides the values for a single bond angle bending parameter.
+Provides the values for a single bond angle bending parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.
 The real number modifiers give the force constant value for the angle and up